akram0zaki/breach-ingestor/README.md

 - A lookup application would need to hash the input email address with the same 32-byte key, then locate the corresponding shard using the first 2 characters to locate the subdirectory, then the first 4 characters to load the shard file.
 - The lookup application would then need to perform a sequencial search on the shard file to find all matches to the input hashed email address value.

-This indexing mechanism was devised - as opposed to ELK stack or relational databases - to allow the ingestion and lookup applications to run on limited-resources hardware like a Raspberry Pi attached to a NAS drive or external SSD.
+This indexing mechanism was devised - as opposed to ELK stack or relational databases - to allow the ingestion and lookup applications to run on low-resource hardware like a Raspberry Pi attached to a NAS drive or external SSD.

 ---